-Now in existence for over 50 years, the Seattle Cascades Drum and Bugle Corps is the oldest nationally touring corps in the Pacific Northwest.
-The corps was founded in 1957 by Jack Avery as the all-male Greenwood Boys Club Drum and Bugle Corps in Seattle’s Greenlake area.
+In existence for over 50 years, the Seattle Cascades Drum and Bugle Corps is the oldest nationally touring corps in the Pacific Northwest.
+The corps has its' roots in 1957 by Jack Avery as the all-male Greenwood Boys Club Drum and Bugle Corps in Seattle’s Greenlake area.
 In 1958, Roderick Stubbs became the director of the corps and changed the name to the Seattle Thunderbirds.
 With no other drum corps in their region, the corps existed as a parade and stand-still exhibition unit.
 The corps raised money to support its operations by holding bingo games at the Greenlake VFW, which became one of the corps’ sponsors.
 After witnessing the VFW Junior Drum and Bugle National Championships in Seattle, the Thunderbirds leadership decided to put the corps on the competition field.

 The Thunderbirds began competing in 1961.
 In the following year, the corps captured the American Legion State title.
 Soon after, the group earned the VFW State title in 1963 and 1964.